insure logo

 Average cost of home insurance in major Louisiana cities

-The table below highlights the average annual rates in major cities across Louisiana.
+The table below outlines average annual rates across major cities in Louisiana.

 CityAverage annual rateAverage monthly rate